agrbin/snapscale-article/README.md

 Less likely, if you are using [the photo weigh-in application](https://snapscale.life), here you can learn how the AI behind it works.

-## Case study: a weigh-in habit app, SnapScale
+## App implementation

-### Why
+### User-facing product

 The goal of SnapScale is to instill a weigh-in habit in humans.
 Taking a weight measurement has amplified awareness effect if the number is logged, and if you can compare it with last week, or last month.
 It's the trend that matters, not day-to-day oscillations.

-### How

-Smart scales like FitBit Aria are a great way achieve this.
-With [SnapScale](https://snapscale.life) we are giving the same product to people that don't own a smart scale.

-SnapScale lets you log the weight measurement by taking a photo of scale's display while you're standing on the scale.
+The app lets you log the weight measurement by taking a photo of scale's display while you're standing on the scale.
 User doesn't need to lean down - a photo taken from the normal hand height works.
 The AI model reads out the digits and logs the weight.

-SnapScale is a simple application that has 3 screens:
+There are 3 screens in the app:

 - submit a new weight-in measurement that launches a camera
 - view your previous measurements